 We will shift our body clocks on this tour rising very early but sleeping early too.
 While we are birding in the Arfak Mountains, we will usually have breakfast around 05:00 hrs., or earlier, to then get onto the trails and into bird blinds where we will wait for the birds-of-paradise to arrive (they usually display around first light or sometimes late in the afternoon).
 We will therefore usually be walking on the trails in the dark or half-light, so we can get into position before the birds do.
 After our early morning session in the bird blinds, we will do some forest birding on the trails and roads nearby until mid-morning.
 We will usually take lunch around 11:00 hrs., before a siesta during the middle part of the day.
 In the middle of the afternoon, we will have another birding session before it gets dark, after which we will have an early dinner, checklist session, and then showers and bed.
 There is no electricity in the mountains, other than that supplied by the generator, which usually gets turned off around 21:00 hrs.
-When we are birding on Waigeo we will follow a similar pattern of activity and when in Sorong we will have a very early start as we leave the hotel at around 04:00-04:30 hrs. to get to a forest patch for our birding there, either having an early breakfast before we leave the hotel or taking a boxed breakfast away with us.
+When we are birding on Waigeo we will follow a similar pattern of activity and when in Sorong we will have a very early start as we leave the hotel at around 04:00-04:30hrs. to get to a forest patch for our birding there, either having an early breakfast before we leave the hotel or taking a boxed breakfast away with us.
+We will then have similarly early starts while birding in the Klasow Valley.